Tom Marino: Early life and education

 Marino was born on August 13, 1952, and raised in Lycoming County, Pennsylvania.
 After graduating from high school, Marino went to work in the factories of central Pennsylvania.
 At age 30, Marino enrolled in the former Williamsport Area Community College (now Pennsylvania College of Technology).
 Marino would then transfer to Lycoming College, where he graduated magna cum laude, before completing his J.D. degree at Dickinson School of Law.

 Law career

 After beginning his legal career in private practice, Marino served as a Lycoming County District Attorney from 1992 to 2002.
 In 2002, Marino was appointed the United States Attorney for the United States District Court for the Middle District of Pennsylvania by President George W. Bush.
 During his tenure as U.S. Attorney, Marino led the prosecution of executives of Rite Aid for criminal fraud.
 The company's former president pleaded guilty to conspiring to inflate income by $1.6 billion and conspiring to obstruct justice.

-In 2007, Marino resigned from his role as U.S. Attorney for the Middle District of Pennsylvania.
+On October 12, 2007, Marino resigned from his role as U.S. Attorney for the Middle District of Pennsylvania.
 In 2007, the new U.S. Attorney for the Middle District of Pennsylvania, Peter Smith, confirmed that neither Marino, nor his office, were ever under review or investigation.